UKHomeOffice/return-of-documents/apps/rod/views/content/rod-start.md

 You will need:

-- details of documents(holder's name nationality and date of birth)
+- details of the documents (holder’s name, nationality and date of birth)

-- a reference number from the application (payment reference, courier number, case ID or Home Office refernece number)
+- a reference number from the application (payment reference, courier number, case ID or Home Office reference number)

 - the date the application was submitted

-- the main applicant's details
+- the main applicant’s details

-If yo do not do anything for 20 minutes, your answers will not be saved.
-Your answer are only saved when you submit the form.
+If you do not do anything for 20 minutes, your answers will not be saved.
+Your answers are only saved when you submit the form.